ShoshiSternberg/war-of-minds/README.md

 - **Game Lobby**: Users can create or join game rooms.
 - **Real-time Gameplay**: Interactive gameplay with real-time updates.
 - **ELO Rating System**: Implemented to rank players based on their performance.
+- **SQL Server Integration**: The application uses SQL Server to manage and store game and user data.

 ## Contributing